 1. Why Is Prayer So Important?

-I have never been a person who could pray eloquently, but God does not make that a prerequisite to talk with or listen to God.
+I have never been a person who could pray eloquently, but God does not make that a prerequisite to talking with or listening to God.
 I have always believed in prayer, yet I have not always been faithful to pray regularly.
 Prayer is so important because it is our way of communicating with God.
 He created us and has a plan for our lives.
-I grew up playing basketball, and similar to going to the coaches, I had for direction and instruction and sometimes encouragement.
+I grew up playing basketball, and I liked going to the coaches, I had direction, instruction, and sometimes encouragement.
 That is similar to how I go to God, who created me, loves me, and knows what is best for me, far greater than any human could understand.

 2. How To Pray?

 It was not until several years ago that I started to pray regularly each morning after reading my devotional and Bible.
 At first, it was somewhat of a choir, but then it became a daily habit that I cheerfully look forward to doing each morning when I wake up.
-I learned to pray by just talking to God as if He were sitting next to me. (for actually, He is in the form of the Holy Spirit).
-I respectfully speak to God, just as if talking to a close friend, for that is what He is to me.
+I learned to pray by talking to God as if He were sitting next to me.
+He is actually in the form of the Holy Spirit).
+I respectfully speak to Got as if talking to a close friend, for that is what He is to me.

 3. What Is Prayer?

 You, too, can make prayer a part of your life, and trust me that it will make a difference in your life.
 You will notice almost right away.
 It will be your connection to God and a lamp unto your feet to know better what His will for you and your life is.
 Pray is my connection to the source of how I get my marching orders to start the day and orders throughout the day when I am confronted with circumstances that I need help with. ~ Bill Greguska

 Learn That There Are Different Ways To Pray!